This is one in a series presenting news on technology and innovation, made possible with generous support from the Lemelson Foundation.

 The self-healing property only works with small cracks.
 How tiny?
 In tests, cracks made with a razor blade that were about half the width of the thinnest human hairs healed themselves in about 14 hours.
 Cracks about twice as wide as the thickest human hairs took about three and a half days to self-repair.

-Urban’s team described its new materials October 12 in Science.
+A description of these new materials appears October 12 in Science.

 Then again, it may be an exaggeration to say this damage truly self-repairs, argues Mostafa Yourdkhani.
 He’s a mechanical engineer at Colorado State University, in Fort Collins, who did not work on the project.
 The repair process for deeper cuts and cracks does require some outside help, he notes.
 Someone must put the pieces side-by-side so that they can re-bond.
 That’s one limit of the work.
 Ideally, he says, self-healing materials should fix themselves without a human hand.